 The Japanese Grand Prix has been canceled for the second year due to a virus.

-The Japanese Grand Prix has been postponed for a second year due to virus “complexities,” according to Formula One.
+The Japanese Grand Prix has been postponed for the second year due to “ongoing challenges” with Covid-19, Formula One announced on Wednesday.

 The race was scheduled to take place on October 10 at Suzuka, but F1 announced that the Japanese government had canceled it owing to the country’s pandemic crisis.